Hendra Mole

-Hendra Mole (born 11 April 1995) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Bekasi City.
+Hendra Mole (born 11 April 1995) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Sriwijaya.

 Club career

 Sriwijaya

 In 2019, Hendra Mole signed a one-year contract with Indonesian Liga 2 club Sriwijaya.

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Return to Sriwijaya

 In 2021, it was confirmed that Mole would re-join Sriwijaya, signing a year contract.
 He made his league debut on 30 November 2021 against PSMS Medan at the Kaharudin Nasution Rumbai Stadium, Pekanbaru.